 Another big advantage is helping give your business a professional image from the start.
 By not working at home you are marking yourself out as a credible company.
 You can often have a business address at the location of your co-working space, again forming part of your brand image and offers extra credibility, as can having a place to meet clients in a business environment.

 The Conservatory at Heywood House is a great space open to all members to hot desk, meet clients and grab a freshly ground coffee, all with Wi-Fi and beautiful surroundings.
-It is a great place to make a lasting first impression.
+A great place to make a lasting first impression.

 Certain matters which may make you question whether a co-working or shared office space is for you could be the lack of privacy compared to a dedicated office space.
 Many co-working areas such as Heywood House, offer privacy screens between desks, a private phone booth for making phone calls, as well as the option of having lockable drawers to keep your documents in.